Supporting Graduate Education

 These lively, sell-out events provide an opportunity for alumni and friends to meet each other and learn about some of the latest research trends at Berkeley.
 In addition to reconnecting with campus and networking with alumni, participants enjoy gourmet (often local and sustainable) food and wine in unique venues.

 These lectures feature distinguished scholars and speakers on topics in history, science, public policy, literature, philosophy, and human values.
 Past lecturers include Stephen Hawking, Claude Levi-Strauss, Edwin Hubble, Noam Chomsky, and Michel Foucault.
 For schedules and details, or to be notified by email about upcoming events, please see the Berkeley Graduate Lectures website.

 Berkeley Distinguished Graduate Fellows Reception

-In March 2011, an inaugural reception was held to honor recipients of Berkeley’s most competitive and prestigious graduate fellowships.
-The Chancellor co-hosted the evening along with Vice Provost for Graduate Studies, Andrew Szeri.
-More than 250 fellows enjoyed the company of their peers, had an opportunity to meet high-profile donors, and key faculty and staff supporters.
-This event is now held annually.
+A reception is held annually to honor recipients of Berkeley’s most competitive and prestigious graduate fellowships.
+The Chancellor co-hosts the evening along with the Dean of the Graduate Division.
+Fellows enjoy the company of their peers, have an opportunity to meet high-profile donors, and key faculty and staff supporters.

 Other Events & Activities